 First year of the Bachelor in Theology

 The first step of the Bachelor’s is an introduction to the Bible, in particular the issues of its historicity and "truth".
 Students are initiated to spiritual reading in order to truly savor the Bible’s meaning in the manner of the fathers of the Church.
 This implies learning to distinguish between the text’s different meanings: literal, spiritual, and moral.
-Scientific exegesis also allows to understand the various books according to their inner history, their structure, their literary genre.
+Scientific exegesis also enables understanding of various books according to their inner history, their structure, their literary genre.

 A thorough understanding of philosophy is essential for theology.
 Indeed, many theological concepts are rooted in philosophical tradition.
 For example, what do we mean when we say that in Jesus Christ there is only one person, but two natures: human and divine?
 The word "person" can be understood in various ways according to whether one expresses oneself in Greek (hypostasis) or Latin (persona)?
 The same goes for the word "nature" (phusis or natura).

 The first year of Bachelor’s includes an introduction to the history of philosophy, from the Presocratics to Plato and Aristotle, and an introduction to metaphysics.